The Vermont Statutes Online

 § 2623.
 Reports, management plans, and licensing

-(3) Require the annual licensing and registration of portable sawmills, portable chip harvesters and other similar portable forest product utilization systems.
+(3) Require the annual licensing and registration of portable sawmills, portable chip harvesters, and other similar portable forest product utilization systems.
 The operator receiving a license shall comply with all requirements stipulated for the operation of such equipment.
-Regulations relating to licensing requirements shall be adopted in accordance with chapter 25 of Title 3.
+Regulations relating to licensing requirements shall be adopted in accordance with 3 V.S.A. chapter 25.
 (Added 1977, No. 253 (Adj.
 Sess.), § 1.)

 § 2624.
 Marked timber sales

-(a) The department of forests, parks and recreation may provide marked timber to Vermont citizens for personal use at a reasonable price to be determined by the secretary of the agency of natural resources.
+(a) The Department of Forests, Parks and Recreation may provide marked timber to Vermont citizens for personal use at a reasonable price to be determined by the Secretary of Natural Resources.

 § 2625.
 Regulation of heavy cutting